 Sikh art of Bhai Vir Singh ji is so rare that artist Bhagat Singh Bedi wanted to promote Bhai Sahib, through Sikhi Art™.

 Guru Gobind Singh ji – Vaisakhi

 On the day of Vaisakhi, 1699, Guru Gobind Singh ji did the initiation ceremony a little differently.
 He called for his devoted sikhs to give up their life.
 From the shocked crowd, one brave man got up and offered his head to Guru Sahib.
 He bowed down and performed the namahskar to Guru Sahib with folded hands.
 This was the birth of the Khalsa.

 This painting not only depicts a key aspect of our great sikh history but looks surprisingly impressive in living rooms!
 Buy sikh art prints of Guru Gobind Singh ji for inspiration to perform Responsible Actions and Meditation.

 Guru Nanak Dev ji nourishes our soul the way the sun nourishes the trees, plants and all the greenery in the painting.
 He brings peace to our hearts and gives us wholesome rest in this tiresome world.

-Bhagat’s sikh art always captures sikh history and spirituality as authentically and as accurately as possible.
-This painting is a reminder to those beings, who are immersed in daily grind, to remember God at all times.
+Bhagat’s sikh art depicts Sikhs Gurus as authentically and as accurately as possible.
+This painting of Guru Nanak Dev ji is a reminder to those beings, who are immersed in daily grind, to remember God at all times.
 Buy prints for inspiration to let God inside your heart.